ignitionhq/ignition-vanilla/README.md

 # Spark Vanilla

-Create stunning, efficient interfaces in no time. spark Vanilla provides robust CSS components and patterns that can be easily directed to form consistent, engaging applications.
+Create stunning, efficient interfaces in no time.
+Using only SCSS and ES6, Spark Vanilla provides a set of essential components and patterns that can be easily directed to form consistent, engaging applications.

 ## Installation